valokardin/creamlinux/README.md

  - PAYDAY 2

 ## Usage
 0. You will need the actual, **up-to-date** DLC files in the game.
-Creamlinux does not and _will not_ auto-download anything.
+Creamlinux does not auto-download anything.
 1. Download the [latest](https://github.com/anticitizn/creamlinux/releases/latest/download/creamlinux.zip) release of Creamlinux.
 2. Unzip it and copy the files to the game's directory
 3. Set the game's steam launch params to `sh ./cream.sh %command%`.
-4. If you have your own cream_api.ini, copy the DLC lines to Creamlinux's cream_api.ini in the game directory.
+4. Launch the game and have fun!

-5. Launch your game and have fun!
+The list of "supported" DLCs is stored in `cream_api.ini`.
+If you want to test creamlinux on a new game or a new DLC has just come out, you can add more entries here manually.

 ## Build Dependencies
 ### On Ubuntu
-`gcc-multilib` `g++-multilib` `cmake` `git`
+`build-essential` `gcc-multilib` `g++-multilib` `cmake` `git`
 ### On Arch:
 `base-devel` `multilib-devel` `cmake` `git`